input-output-hk/catalyst-CIPs/CIP-0062/README.md

 * delegation - the voter registration [delegation](#delegation) record.

-This should be a call that implicitly cbor encodes the `delegation` object and uses the already existing [CIP-30](https://cips.cardano.org/cips/cip30/) `api.submitTx` to submit the transaction.
+This should be a call that implicitly CBOR encodes the `delegation` object and uses the already existing [CIP-30](https://cips.cardano.org/cips/cip30/) `api.submitTx` to submit the transaction.
 The resulting transaction hash should be returned.

+If the requested `Delegation`'s `purpose` field does not match supported `Voting Purpose`s as returned by [`api.getVotingPurposes()`](#apigetpurposes-promisevotingpurpose) then an `APIError` should be thrown with code `UnsupportedVotingPurpose`.

 This should trigger a request to the user of the wallet to approve the transaction.